Full Weekend Schedule

 Mary Lou Gorno, ’76

 Celebrate a reunion-wide barbecue.
-This event is family friendly and open to reunion alumni only and their guests.
+This event is family friendly and open to reunion alumni, the classes of 2012, 2014, students, and their guests.